At the age of 54, after being an evangelical Protestant all my life, I joined the Catholic Church.

 I had brought my guitar and a few puppets to Japan that summer and found them very useful in evangelistic meetings.
 Many people encouraged me to come back to Japan, and I had a strong sense that God was calling me to Japan.

-During my final year at college, I discovered that my old junk car wasn't up for the trip to my home church in Akron every Sunday so I stopped going home on the weekends and visited churches near the college, sometimes catching a ride with friends.
+During my final year at college, my old junk car wasn't up for the trip to my home church in Akron every Sunday so I started to visit churches near the college, sometimes catching a ride with friends.

 I tried the Quakers, the Southern Baptists, the Episcopal Church, and even the Greek Orthodox Church because it happened to be within walking distance from my college.
 The Catholic Church apparently never crossed my mind.